itbh-at/keycloak-elytron-demo/README.md

 At the and make simple request to app endpoint which is allowed only for clients which posses rest permission in access_token.
 ```
-sh scripts/make_req.sh
+sh scripts/make_req.sh message_i_want_to_see
 ```

-You should see the result "message_from_app"
+You should see the result "message_i_want_to_see".
+This means you reached EJB protected by role "rest" sucessfully